 Manpreet: I have never gone open with my income stats but I am glad that blogging helps me earn almost the double of what I was offered by some top MNCs during my college placements after B.Tech.
 Do the maths yourself 😛

 I majorly earn from the social media marketing and blog management services I provide.

 Abhishek: What difficulties did you face during your blogging journey?

 Manpreet: The biggest issue – staying consistent with my blog posts.
-For a year and half, it was amazing.
+For a year and a half, it was amazing.
 I was mostly on time with my blog posts.
 But when you write a lot, there are days when you simply can’t work.
 That’s the biggest difficulty I face – not being able to work on my blog as much as I want to.

 Abhishek: You are a social media influencer.
 What are the factors that are important for influencing people on social media?

-Manpreet: According to my Klout score and what some brands might categorize me as, I am a social media influencer.
+Manpreet: According to my Klout score and what some brands might categorize me as I am a social media influencer.
 But I treat myself as just another Facebook friend you’ve or a twitter user you follow.
 I try to make my social media posts interesting and varying.
 I think that’s what an influencer must do to.

 Abhishek: What do you prefer for promoting your blog SEO or Social Media?

 Manpreet: SEO sends you a lot of traffic for a long time while traffic through social media is very instant.
 I prefer promoting my articles on social media and get some quick traffic.
 At the same time, I do follow some SEO strategies to make sure my content doesn’t stay buried on my blog and is seen by people who might find it useful.